-The Tweak command allows you to individually move the grid points of a selected connector, domain, or block in order to locally improve the
+The Tweak command allows you to individually move the grid points of a selected connector, domain, or block in order to locally improve the quality

-solver generally affects all of the cells in a grid, Tweak allows you to modify a single cell to meet specific requirements.
+generally affects all of the cells in a grid, Tweak allows you to modify a single cell to meet specific requirements.

 Note: For a prism block, the K cutting planes are available in addition to the XYZ cutting planes in the Tweak command.
-This allows
+This

-you to tweak a grid point on a specific grid layer in the marching direction.
+allows you to tweak a grid point on a specific grid layer in the marching direction.

 For editing interior points of an entity, select the entity then Edit, Tweak.
 The Tweak panel provides different options based on whether a